+- Insurance Adjusters and Attorneys are Experienced Negotiators Insurance adjusters have one job: to save the insurance company money by paying less on claims than should be paid.
+They do this by getting people to accept settlements far below what should be paid.
+Insurance adjusters negotiate all day, every day.
+Insurance adjusters know enough of the law to make them dangerous to the average person.
+Likewise, attorneys are experienced at negotiating.
+Attorneys have an in-depth understanding of the law, especially to how it would apply to your particular situation.
+They are equipped to explain the nuances that will win your case to the adjuster.
+Attorneys also deal with adjusters continually, and are also continually negotiating.
 In contrast, most people involved in accidents do not negotiate continually, and do not have an in-depth understanding of the law as it applies to their situation.
 People who do not hire an attorney go into negotiations with an insurance company at an immediate disadvantage because of these facts, and usually come out on the other end having left money on the table.

 - Attorneys Get More Favorable Settlements According to a Consumer Panel Survey of Auto Accident Victims done in 1999, injured victims received an average of 40% more money when hiring an attorney to represent them when compared to representing themselves. (“Paying for Auto Injuries: A Consumer Panel Survey of Auto Accident Victims,” Insurance Research Council, 1999, pg.
 45-52).

 - Prosecuting a Case Is Expensive Trials are extremely expensive for all parties.
 Expenses begin to collect long before filing suit, with postage, medical expert reports (thousands of dollars), accident reconstruction experts (thousands of dollars), paying for medical records (frequently hundreds of dollars), research into the parties, the law surrounding the facts, and witnesses (often thousands of dollars).
 When filing suit, there is an initial filing fee (usually only a few hundred dollars), and service of process fees.
 After suit is filed, depositions of witnesses frequently need to be taken (usually over one thousand dollars each).
 Medical and other experts will need to be paid for their time in preparation for trial (frequently around $500 per hour).
 Discovery expenses also accrue.
 By the time trial arrives, many parties have spent many thousands of dollars in the hopes that they will be able to win a judgment at trial.
 Expert witnesses are particularly expensive at trial, and usually charge well over $5,000 for one day of trial.
 Trials often extend for many days, and expenses can accrue at an astonishing rate.
 Most law firms are equipped to handle these expenses leading up to a final judgment when necessary.